 Antarctic and Expedition Cruises

-• Most Antarctic cruise operators require passengers to hold travel insurance with evacuation cover
+• Most Antarctic cruise operators require passengers to hold travel insurance with evacuation cover as a boarding condition

 • Expedition cruises involve zodiac landings and outdoor activities that may need adventure cover

-Tips for Kiwis Booking Cruise Travel Insurance
+Tips for Australians Booking Cruise Travel Insurance

 1

-Check That Your Policy Explicitly Covers Cruises
+Confirm That Your Policy Explicitly Covers Cruises

 2

-Buy Insurance When You Book Your Cruise
+Purchase Insurance When You Book Your Cruise

 3

-Match Cancellation Cover to Your Booking Value
+Match Your Cancellation Cover to the Booking Value

 4